 What type of eggs can be sold?

-Eggs from any domesticated poultry can be sold to the home consumer without a permit, refrigeration, etc. If you are selling to a store or other outlet, you’ll need a permit and follow state law.
+Eggs from any domesticated poultry can be sold to the home consumer without a permit, refrigeration, etc. If you are selling to a store or other outlet, you’ll need a permit in accordance with state law.

 May we sell to restaurants or stores?

 ONLY fresh fruits and vegetables may be sold directly to restaurants or stores.
 All other items can only be sold to the home consumer for use in their home.
 Items purchased through the Food Freedom Act may not be resold or used in other Food Freedom products.
 That means - you can't purchase noodles from one farmer and chicken from another farmer, then make chicken noodle soup for resale.
-However - you and your family have enjoy that delicious soup at home.
+However, you and your family may enjoy that delicious soup at home.